Distilling Virtual Examples for Long-tailed Recognition: Distilling the Virtual Examples

 The first term is the BSCE loss, in which the student’s soft logits $\bs^{\mathrm{BSCE}}$ does not involve the temperature.
 The second term is the KD term, in which $\bt^\tau$ uses a temperature $\tau$ and possibly followed by a power normalization ($p=0.5$), while $\bs^{\tau}$ only uses the temperature $\tau$ but does not apply the power normalization.

 With all necessary components ready, the simple DiVE pipeline is summarized in Algorithm~\ref{alg:dive}.

 Note that we choose BSCE as our teacher model because it has a good starting point for virtual example distribution (\cf Fig.~\ref{ImageNet_LT_teacher_distribution}), and at the same time it is simple in implementation.
 But the teacher model can be trained by any other method.
+Without special instructions, the teacher and the student use the same model architecture in our experiments.